 - The Solar Empire (A.K.A.
 TCB!Equestria) in The Conversion Bureau: The Other Side of the Spectrum, thanks to that Mirror Universe's Celestia deciding to convert all humans into newfoals after promoting herself to queen, Luna is petrified, the main characters are Brainwashed and Crazy xenophobic fanatics, Equestria is an Orwellian nightmare that's overpopulated, polluted, and drowning under the swell of newfoal immigrants, and literally every good thing about the land is slowly and systematically being stripped away.
 The reason for all this?
 Because TCB!Lyra Heartstrings decided to go on a little scuba diving trip and uncovered an Artifact of Doom that craving revenge against ponykind and humanity because a group of ponies and a little girl named Megan defeated its maker over a thousand years ago.

-- The MLP Fan Fic Harmony Theory takes place in a future where Princess Celestis and Luna are dead, the Equestria has been divided into two nations on the brink of war, the much of the magic has left the world leading to the extinction of many sapient creatures and the surviving ones being severely weakened, an Omnicidal War God has returned to finish what she started, and the worlds so violent you can get a Cutie Mark in killing.
+- The MLP Fan Fic Harmony Theory takes place in a future where Princess Celestia and Luna are dead, Equestria has been divided into two nations on the brink of war, much of the magic has left the world leading to the extinction of many sapient creatures and the surviving ones being severely weakened, an Omnicidal War God has returned to finish what she started, and the world is so violent you can get a Cutie Mark in killing.

 - "Doctor Who" Fanfic Survival of a Monster has an instance similar to "Pyramids of Mars" (below).
 The first part takes place on the Moon in 2287 and reveals that because the Doctor didn't fully defeat King Wurzin, the villain in The Worm from Space, Wurzin has used the Tufgup to make an interplanetery empire and is about to attack Earth.
 The Doctor is able to avert this by going back to just after he left Wurzin before and making sure they are dead this time.